dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/README.md

 With Process Finder, to use "Make new folder," it is necessary to test for the existence of the object beforehand, which is why the shell command is more efficient.
 [this script](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/blob/main/ShellBetter2makeFolder.applescript)

+## With ShortCuts and action “run Shell Script”

+With “I ❤️ booklets” application (and his action inside Shorcuts), a booklet can be produced in your printer tray by creating a workflow.

 ## soon more tips...